 - 12. Proper cylinder care.
 Secure cylinders to a cart, wall, or post, to prevent them from falling.
 All cylinders should be used and stored in an upright position.
 Never drop or strike a cylinder.
 Do not use cylinders that have been dented.
 Cylinder caps should be used when moving or storing cylinders.
 Empty cylinders should be kept in specified areas and clearly marked "empty." - 13.
 Never use oil or grease on any inlet connector, outlet connector, or cylinder valves. - 14.
 Use only supplied Torch on this Inverter Air Plasma Cutter.
 Using components from other systems may cause personal injury and damage components within. - 15.
 People with pacemakers should consult their physician(s) before using this product.
-Electromagnetic fields in close proximity to a heart pacemaker could cause interference to, or failure of the pacemaker. - 16.
-USE PROPER EXTENSION CORD.
+Electromagnetic fields in close proximity to a heart pacemaker could cause interference to, or failure of the pacemaker. - USE PROPER EXTENSION CORD.

 Make sure your extension cord is in good condition.
-When using an extension cord, be sure to sue one heavy enough to carry the current your product will draw.
+When using an extension cord, be sure to use one heavy enough to carry the current your product will draw.
 An undersized cord will cause a drop in line voltage resulting in loss of power and overheating.
-A 50 foot extension cord must be at least 12 gauges in diameter, and a 100 foot extension cord must be at least 10 gauges in diameter.
-If in doubt, use the next heavier gauge.
-The smaller the gauge number, the heavier the cord.
+We recommend that a 15amp extension cord be used with the 1.5mm2 cable.
+The following Toolex Industrial Extension Leads would be suitable 594530 10 metre, 594531 20 metre & 594532 30 metre.